ahmedanadwc/sasCensusApi/README.md

 # sasCensusApi
-Custom built SAS macro programs to extract data from the public Census Data API
+Custom built SAS macro programs to extract data from the public Census Data API.
+These out of the box custom built SAS macro programs atreamline data acquisition and manipulation.
+They use the metadata supplied by the Census Data API registration to dynamically derive column type conversion and label assignments.
+As a minimum, Base SAS® Software, version 9.4 Maintenance 4 installation is required to run these macros.
+There is heavy use of the JSON LIBNAME statement, that was introduced in SAS 9.4 M4, to enable users to associate a libref with a JSON document.